One Trick to Solve All N-Sum Problems

 };

-This approach solves the problem.
-With slight modifications, it can also be applied to LeetCode problem #1 "Two Sum" and problem #167 "Two Sum II - Input Array Is Sorted".
-I won't write those out here.
+This approach can solve the problem, LeetCode problem 1 "Two Sum" and LeetCode problem 167 "Two Sum II - Input Array is Sorted" can be solved with a similar idea with slight modifications, so I won't write them here.

-However, I will continue to modify the problem to make it more generalized and a bit more challenging:
+However, I will continue to modify the problem, making it more generalized and a bit more challenging:

 There may be multiple pairs of elements in nums

 .
-Your algorithm should return all unique pairs of elements that sum to target
+Your algorithm should return all pairs of elements whose sum is target

 The function signature is as follows: